No Match Found

 Companies must ensure that their tax policies support their tax compliance framework and business strategies.
 With constant legislative updates and an ever-evolving workforce, it is important to have up-to-date policies.

 PwC's global teams support companies in developing and implementing effective employment tax policies.

 Working remotely brings many opportunities and benefits for employers and employees alike.
 These include attracting and retaining talent, fostering a happier and healthier workforce, increased productivity, fewer commutes, enhanced organisational reputation and the potential to reduce costs.
-However, employers must carefully navigate several factors to ensure that their workforce remains compliant under new hybrid working arrangements.
+However, employers must carefully navigate several factors to ensure that their workforce remains compliant under such hybrid working arrangements.

 The 'work from anywhere' message can add a further layer of complexity when employees choose to work from another country.